100 Presepi at the Vatican

 The exhibition included the participation of cribs from all over the world.
 A total of 126 nativity sets were displayed, both classic and imaginative.
-Also, some of them were massive in size and others small and simple.
+Also, some of them were massive in size and other small and simple.
 Most of all, some unusual materials were used for the scenes.
-Some were made of wood, cork, paper-mache, coral and even pasta (this one pictured below).
-There were two extremely large entries that were double sided.
+Some were made of wood, cork, paper-mache, coral, and even pasta (this one pictured below).
+There were two extremely large entries that were double-sided.
 Also, look at the detail at some of these – incredible!

 There were more exhibits from Italy than anywhere else.
 Due to that fact, all the pictures we have included in this post are all entries from Italy.

 We have chosen just a few to share with you.
 I think both Gary and I took pictures of every single one.
 If you are in Rome during this time next year, we would suggest you go to the 44th annual event!
 Admission was free!

 St. Francis of Assisi according to the account of his first biographer, Thomas da Celano wished that the beauty and the grace of Christmas might be contemplated in a visual form in a way that would bring everyone to rejoice in the humility of Jesus coming which removed any distance between HIM and humanity and invited us to welcome HIM with close affection.